juztamau5/retro3/support/doc/plugins/guide.md

 #### Storage

-Plugins can store/load JSON data, that PeerTube will store in its database (so don't put files in there).
+Plugins can store/load JSON data, that retro3 will store in its database (so don't put files in there).

 Example: